==================

 Surfing Basic Techniques

-Once you’re used to this, you can then create momentum for carving or trimming.
+Once you’re used to this, you can create carving or trimming momentum.
 Of course, you can do other tricks if you have advanced skills.
-But, as a beginner, make sure that you perfect launching and riding first.
+But, as a beginner, please ensure your perfect launching and riding first.

-So try to keep it simple at first before you go ahead and make things more interesting.
+So try to keep it simple before you go ahead and make things more interesting.

-Aside from that, if you’re not that confident in your surfing skills, paddle the waters with a life vest on.
-Safety is one of the most important concerns when it comes to hydrofoil surfing.
+Aside from that, paddle the waters with a life vest if you need more confidence in your surfing skills.
+Safety is one of the most critical concerns about hydrofoil surfing.

 With that in mind, check for shallow portions.
-Flip only your board in the right position when you’ve reached deep areas.
-So keep your tool attached to you, put on a flotation device, and check where you’d paddle.
+Flip your board in the proper position when you’ve reached deep areas.
+So keep your tool attached, put on a flotation device, and check where you’d paddle.

 Seasoned surfers could use it to take their surfing skills to the next level.
 Mastering it requires many hours and even days spent on the water.
 Yet being proficient in using a hydrofoil surfboard is a rewarding feeling.

-After all, it can let you surf above the water and faster while doing intense cardio altogether.
+After all, it can let you surf above the water faster while doing intense cardio.
 You don’t even need high and steady swells to do it.
-So it’s an amazing way to surf.
+So it’s a fantastic way to surf.

-We hope that this post somehow gave you useful ideas about the sport.
+We hope that this post gave you valuable ideas about the sport.
 Are you excited to try it out?
-Share with us your thoughts about hydrofoil surfing.
+Please share with us your thoughts about hydrofoil surfing.
 Good luck on your next surf trip.